Blazemeter/taurus/site/dat/docs/ConfigSyntax.md

     VARNAME2: VARVALUE2
 ```

+There is special handling in Taurus for env variable named `TAURUS\_DISABLE\_DOWNLOADS`.
+Setting it to any value will make Taurus to raise error instead of downloading any tool from Internet.

 ## Human-Readable Time Specifications
 All time specifications in Taurus configs, including timeouts and durations, are _always_ expressed in unit of _seconds_.
 Use special strings convention to make it human-readable.
 Examples: